will-koz/palette-generator/README.md

 # Palette Generator

+This will eventually be used to generate portions of a .Xresources file

 ## TODO

  - [x] Finish algorithm
  - [ ] Set any output
- - [ ] Get images from Internet / Specify image at command line
+ - [x] Get images from Internet / Specify image at command line
  - [x] Return output in usable format

 ## Credits